Clutha Mata-Au River Parkway Group

-The Clutha Mata-Au River Parkway Group, Incorporated Society, New Zealand, started in December 2003, and is an Incorporated Society, with private charitable status only, being deregistered from New Zealand Charities Services in December 2021.
-The Group was set up in response to land development issues along the Clutha River / Mata-Au corridor, much of which has high scenic and recreational values.
+The Clutha Mata-Au River Parkway Group, New Zealand, was registered as an Incorporared Society in December 2003 and registered with Charities Services in 2008 The Group was set up in response to land development issues along the Clutha River / Mata-Au corridor, much of which has high scenic and recreational values.
 The project aims to establish a regional river parkway, including a river trail, along the entire 338 km river corridor from Lake Wānaka to the Pacific Ocean.

 Description

 The mission statement of the group is: 'To protect and improve the natural, recreational, and cultural values of the Clutha Mata-Au River corridor, from Lake Wānaka to the Pacific, by establishing a Clutha Mata-Au River Parkway, including a Clutha River Trail, with an integrated management body to safeguard the public interest with a long-term vision.'

-The Parkway Group is working with trail-focused community groups, which include the Clutha Gold Trail Trust, and the Upper Clutha Tracks Trust, which was founded by Mr. Iain Grant Fyfe, Mr John Wellington, and Ms Rachel Brown, to develop a contiguous trail that is expected to become a popular tourism draw-card, bringing considerable economic benefits to the region, and facilitating further river corridor improvements such as native restoration.
-The Upper Clutha River Guardians were made as an extension of the Parkway Group from 2009-2012 and the Red Bridge River Park Trust, which was developed in 2014, having the same members, legal advisors, and financial planners.
-Mr. Jeromy van Riel was a founding member of the Red Bridge River Park Trust in its development and participated in a documentary video with Mr. Verduyn in October 2016 that was made by Ms. Aliscia Young and attended by Ms. Ella Lawton.

-The project was initiated by Lewis Verduyn, a rafting operator on the Upper Clutha Mata-Au who has rafted the river since 1981 until his death in 2019.
-He was a Chairperson of the project and known to be an advocate for river protection and conservation, which was his passion.
-After his passing in 2019, the Parkway Group, also known as 'CMRP' had only one member remaining, Mr. Tim Ryan (Upper Clutha River Guardians).
-However the former trustees Mr Christopher Keith Steven and Mrs Anne Steven never resigned, along with Ms Robyn Hunt of Mead Stark, owned by Mr Alan McKay.